klein-language/klein/README.md

-# Micro
+# Klein

 A small, minimal, embeddable scripting language.

-Micro is meant to fill the same niche as Lua&mdash;dead simple and highly embeddable scripting&mdash;with some improvements, notably:
+Klein is meant to fill the same niche as Lua&mdash;dead simple and highly embeddable scripting&mdash;with some improvements, notably:

 - A simple TypeScript-like type system
 - Improved ergonomics for iterators, tables and lists